Reinforcement learning for irreversible reinsurance problems: the randomized singular control approach: Characterization of Equilibrium in the Outer Problem

 where $X$ is the uncontrolled state process governed by

 The admissible set $\mathcal{D}_{t,z}$ is given by

-Because of the dependence of the integrand $U$ on $X_{t}$ and $t$, the problem is time-inconsistent and the dynamic programming principle does not hold.
+Because the integrand $U$ relies on $X_{t}$ and $t$, the problem is time-inconsistent and the dynamic programming principle is not applicable.
 The problem is a finite-fuel type time-inconsistent singular control problem where the time-inconsistency is due to the dependence of the initial states.
-We then look for a time-consistent equilibrium singular control law $\eta$.
+We therefore look for a time-consistent equilibrium singular control law $\eta$.